andreiiaramos/MT-Exercise4/README.md

 Other settings are identical to `configs/transformer_sample_config.yaml` (transformer, 4 encoder / 1 decoder layers, 256-dim, batch 2048 tokens, label smoothing 0.3, plateau LR schedule, 10 epochs).
 The word-level config sets `tied_embeddings: False` and `tied_softmax: False`; the BPE configs keep them `True` because vocab is joint.

-## Expected runtimes (very rough)

-- M1 / M2 Mac, CPU: 6–8 h per model → ~24 h for all three
-- Intel Arc / iGPU (no CUDA), CPU fallback: similar to M1
-- NVIDIA RTX 3070 with CUDA: ~10–30 min per model

-If you hit memory pressure on a small machine, lower `batch_size: 2048` → `512` and `eval_batch_size: 1024` → `256` in the three configs you actually use (CPU or CUDA set, not both).

 ## Re-running and overrides

 - Re-running any script is safe; cached outputs are skipped.